Planning and Learning Using Adaptive Entropy Tree Search: Acknowledgments

 \section{Acknowledgments}

+We thank Łukasz Kuciński and Konrad Czechowski for their helpful suggestions on the writing.
 The work of Piotr Kozakowski was supported by the Polish National Science Center grant 2020/37/N/ST6/04113.
+The work of Mikołaj Pacek was supported by the Digital Poland Operational Programme, financed by the European Structural and Investment Fund, as part of the project AI Tech (POPC.03.02.00-IP.01-00-006/20).
 The work of Piotr Miłoś was supported by the Polish National Science Center grant 2017/26/E/ST6/00622.
 This research was supported by the PL-Grid Infrastructure.
 Our experiments were managed using \url{https://neptune.ai}.
-We would like to thank the Neptune team for providing us access to the team version and technical support.
+We thank the Neptune team for providing us access to the team version and technical support.